 But while the public supported civil rights legislation conceptually, they expressed concerns about the pace of its implementation.
 Indeed, although most supported the new civil rights law soon after it was passed, a national Opinion Research Corporation poll showed 68% of Americans wanting to see moderation in its enforcement, with only 19% wanting vigorous enforcement of the new law.

 In that light, it is not surprising that in early 1965, a Gallup poll found growing numbers of Americans saying that the Johnson administration was moving too fast overall on integration.
 In March, 34% held that view, and by May that sentiment rose to 45%, with only 14% expressing the view that it was not moving fast enough.

 Opinion about the pace of integration in May 1965 was dramatically different in the South compared with other parts of the country.
 By a margin of 61% to 21%, Southerners felt the government was moving too quickly, rather than about right.
 Outside the South, Americans were about evenly divided: About four-in-ten thought the pace was too fast and about the same percentage thought integration was occurring at about the right pace.

 Gallup reported in February 1965 that, when asked about the Civil Rights Act specifically, 42% overall believed the federal government was moving too fast in guaranteeing “Negro” voting rights and the right of “Negroes” (the term used in the question) to be served in public places such as restaurants, hotels and theaters, while just 25% thought it was not moving fast enough.

-For more information about how contemporary Americans feel about achieving the goal of racial equality, see our full report.
+Note: For more about how contemporary Americans feel about achieving the goal of racial equality, see our report “Race in America 2019.”